 – finding a meal for less than $15 cdn will be a struggle.
 I lived on peanuts and granola bars…

 – the amount of wind on a daily basis is staggering.
-I would without a doubt say that Iceland is the windiest place I’ve ever been to.
+Without a doubt, I would consider Iceland to be the windiest place I’ve been to.

 – in the summer months there are 20-24 hours of daylight each day, culminating on June 21st when the sun does not set.